amkherad/amkherad.github.io/_posts/2020-08-07-distributed-lock.md

 //Lock is acquired here.

 //And for unlocking simply set value of isLock to zero,
-//    but it's better to use a write/store lock to force
+//    but it's better to use a write barrier/fence to force
 //    the CPU to write data back to RAM asap and in order.
 [3]
 ```